 Ancylostoma caninum is a hematophagous intestinal nematode recognized for causing zoonotic ancylostomiaisis across various mammalian hosts, including humans (Nezami et al., 2023).
 A.caninum is the principal cause of canine hookworm disease in most tropical and subtropical areas of the world and is considered the most pathogenic of the dog hookworms.

 This parasite has been called a “voracious blood sucker” and can pose severe health problems for puppies like severe anemia, hypoproteinemia, bloody diarrhea, weight loss, and life-threatening blood loss (Birchad and Sherding, 2005).
-A. caninum are voracious blood suckers and consumes 0.01 to 0.09 ml of blood per worm per day (Jubb et al., 2016) thus inducing hypoproteinemia and anemia.
+Ancylostoma caninum are voracious blood suckers and consumes 0.01 to 0.09 ml of blood per worm per day (Jubb et al., 2016) thus inducing hypoproteinemia and anemia.
 A human study by Del Valle et al. (2003) reported that a powerful platelet inhibitor family, called hookworm platelet inhibitors (HPI), has been isolated from soluble extracts of adult A.caninum in humans.

 Antithrombotic peptides, A.caninum coagulant peptide (AcAP5,AcAP2), the coagulation factor and prothrombin activity inhibitors, are secreted by A.caninum (Mieszczanek et al., 2004), and thus can result in decrease in platelet count.
 In the work carried out by Silva et al. (2010), it was observed that 45% of dogs infected by Ancylostoma spp., had thrombocytopenia, indicating that parasitism by this type of parasite can be included in the differential diagnosis of thrombocytopenia.